DanielCasali/ocp-upi-aws/README.md

 pullSecret: ''
 sshKey: ''
 ```
 If you need add proxies look fo the official RH documentation.
+The no proxy is very important, you should have your internal network that the cluster will connect to, including but not limited to all VPC IPs.

-#### If you are using the example infra Download:
+#### If you are using the example infra (the Amazon image I am using is RHEL 8 based) Download:
 [https://mirror.openshift.com/pub/openshift-v4/amd64/clients/ocp/stable-4.18/openshift-client-linux-amd64-rhel8.tar.gz](https://mirror.openshift.com/pub/openshift-v4/amd64/clients/ocp/stable-4.18/openshift-client-linux-amd64-rhel8.tar.gz)
 and
 [https://mirror.openshift.com/pub/openshift-v4/amd64/clients/ocp/stable-4.18/openshift-install-linux.tar.gz](https://mirror.openshift.com/pub/openshift-v4/amd64/clients/ocp/stable-4.18/openshift-install-linux.tar.gz)
+Change for the rhel9 if it is your case